AdobeDocs/federated-audience-composition.zh-Hans/help/start/access-prerequisites.md

 ## 护栏和限制 {#fac-guardrails}

-* 目前，Healthcare Shield和Privacy and Security Shield无法使用来自联合受众组合的受众和属性。
+* 目前，Healthcare Shield和Privacy and Security Shield无法使用联合受众合成。

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->